Charles de Foucauld: Legacy

 The 1936 French film The Call of Silence depicted his life.

 The 1941-42 class (128th) of the Saint-Cyr military academy in France was named after him.

 In 1950, the colonial Algerian government issued a postage stamp with his image.
 The French government did the same in 1959.
+The Vatican also released a stamp in his honour in late 2025.

 Antonello Padovano wrote and directed the film "The Four Doors of the Desert" based on Charles de Foucauld's life and his friendship with the Tuareg Amenokal Moussa Ag Amastan.

 Charles de Foucauld is honored in the Church of England and in the Episcopal Church on 1 December.